mojule/entity-app/README.md

 Manage data entities - WARNING this is very much a work in progress

-## Architecture
+## overview

 A system for creating, editing, displaying and generally managing "Entities"

-An Entity is essentially a model description
+An Entity is essentially a model description - at minimum, a typescript type

-It is most useful when the entities in this system exist twice, once as JSON Schema and once as TypeScript types
+It is most useful when the entities in this system exist twice, once as ts types and once as JSON Schema

-You can avoid a considerable amount of duplication by using:
+You can just write ts types, you could manually write both, or you could avoid a considerable amount of duplication by writing json schema first and using this package to derive the ts types:

 https://www.npmjs.com/package/json-schema-to-ts

 ### define entities

+Just using typescript types - example later in document shows how to do it using json schema

 ```ts
 import { DbRefFor, EntityKeys } from '@mojule/entity-app'